mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 #
 id: <idname>

 # Updater kind.
-Currently only `tsdb` is supported.
+Currently, only `tsdb` is supported.
 #
 updater: <updatername>

-# Web Config of the updater.
+# Web configuration of the updater.
 #
 web:
-  # Web client config of updater instance
+  # Web client configuration of the updater instance
   #
   [ <web_client_config> ]

 # Any other configuration needed for the updater instance can be configured
 # in this section.
-# Currently this section is used for `tsdb` updater to configure the queries that
+# Currently, this section is used for the `tsdb` updater to configure the queries that
 # will be used to aggregate the compute unit metrics.
 #
 extra_config:
   #
-  # CEEMS `tsdb` updater makes queries in batches in order to avoid OOM errors on TSDB.
+  # The CEEMS `tsdb` updater makes queries in batches to avoid OOM errors on TSDB.
   # The parameters `query_max_series` and `query_min_samples` can be used to
   # control the batch size.
   #
-  # Number of queries that can be loaded into memory depends on `--query.max-samples`
+  # The number of queries that can be loaded into memory depends on the `--query.max-samples`
   # parameter.
-For a given batch size, all the queries in `queries` section will be
+For a given batch size, all the queries in the `queries` section will be
   # executed concurrently.
 For instance, at a given time, if the batch size is 100 and
-  # if there are 40 different series used in `queries` section, the total number of
+  # if there are 40 different series used in the `queries` section, the total number of
-  # series that will be loaded into the memory will be 100 * 40 = 4000.
+  # series that will be loaded into memory will be 100 * 40 = 4000.
 If the scrape
   # interval is 10s and we are updating for a duration of 60 min, the total number of
   # samples that need to be loaded will be 4000 * (60 * 60) / 10 = 1440000.
 The default value
-  # used by Prometheus for `--query.max-samples` is 50000000 which is more than
+  # used by Prometheus for `--query.max-samples` is 50000000, which is more than
   # what we got in the calculation in the example.
 However, we need to account for other
-  # queries made to the TSDB as well and hence, must leave a good tolerance for all queries
+  # queries made to the TSDB as well and hence must leave a good tolerance for all queries
   # to be able to get executed correctly.
 The updater will fetch the current value of
   # `--query.max-samples` and depending on the provided `query_max_series` and
-  # `query_min_samples` config parameters, it estimates a batch size and executes
+  # `query_min_samples` configuration parameters, it estimates a batch size and executes
   # queries in the estimated batch size.
   #
-  # Maximum number of series used in `queries` section.
+  # Maximum number of series used in the `queries` section.
 If there are 15 different series
   # used in queries, we need to set it to 15.
 This will be used to
   # estimate batch size when executing queries concurrently.
   #